YoWuwuuuw/incubator-seata/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

     See the License for the specific language governing permissions and limitations under the License.
 -->
----
-name: Feature Request

-about: Suggest an idea for Seata

----
 <!-- Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy). -->

 ## Why you need it?